sopra-fs24-group-35/sopra-fs24-group-35-server/contributions.md

         - Implemented Math Formula that for all distances the arrow is visable
         - Implemented reset when somebody Clicks another Territorie
         - Redesigned this Task because screen was always flickering while reloading

+        Overall:
+        I struggled really hard on this task: Implemented the tracking of the buttons only in the picture.
+Also if the picture Ratio is too wide or to high.
+If the picture ratio is always the same it's not a problem but it I pull the window a new column left and right and on top and on button can appear that also scales with the picture itself.
+Was really hard to find this fix.

 #### Robin Burkard (roburkUZH):